ahartikainen/Docker-notes/README.md

 # Add local folder for virtual box (for Windows 7 only)

 Open Virtualbox and add Shared folder for 'default' OS.
-Shared folder is found in root
+Shared folder is found under root

 e.g